Download

 /etc/sylkserver/webrtcgateway.ini

-You may want to change the default TLS certificate and Janus api token.
+You need to at least change the default TLS certificate and Janus api token.

 Start the server: